 Cloned animals

-Cloning techniques are used to try and produce exact 'copies' of a particular animal.
+Cloning techniques are used to try to produce exact 'copies' of a particular animal.
 The use of cloning technology is often justified by statements that the research could lead to cheaper methods of producing medical treatments and food products.
 Cloning techniques have also been, or are being used, to create 'copies' of:

-- pet dogs and cats
+- Pet dogs and cats

-- particular farm animals (e.g. prizewinning bulls)
+- Particular farm animals (e.g. prizewinning bulls)

-- successful sport horses (e.g. used in show jumping)
+- Successful sport horses (e.g. used in show jumping)

-- bulls used in bullfighting
+- Bulls used in bullfighting

 We believe there is no justification for cloning animals for such trivial purposes.